listerine hacks11 min

 Frequently Asked Questions

-Is Listerine safe to use as a cleaning product?
+Is Listerine actually safe to use as a household cleaner?

-How do you make a Listerine cleaning spray?
+How do I make the basic Listerine cleaning spray?